bradleyg/wayward/readme.md

 // Port to start app on.

 res.send(body, statusCode)
 // Body can be an object or string.
-Content-type will be set accordingly (application/json or text/html)
+ContentType will be set accordingly (application/json or text/html)
 // Status code defaults to 200.
 Defaults can be overwritten, both fields are optional.

 res.render(templateName, data)